-From Delhi’s buttery makhani recipes and Hyderabad’s slow-cooked biryani to Ahmedabad’s hot-from-the-skillet street snacks and Mumbai’s freshly chopped chaats, each of India’s cities has a unique culinary history that influences its wildly diverse contemporary flavours.
+From Delhi’s buttery makhani recipes and Hyderabad’s slow-cooked biryani to Ahmedabad’s hot-from-the-skillet street snacks and Mumbai’s freshly chopped chaats, each of India’s cities has a unique culinary history that influences its wildly diverse contemporary flavors.
 Here’s a taste of some of the best Indian foods, and where to enjoy them in their home city.

 Delhi’s Butter Chicken